 - 1. Complete and submit a College application for admission and provide proof of residency. - 2.
 Submit a Respiratory Care application to the Department of Allied Health and Wellness by June 1. - 3.
 Complete all required prerequisite coursework prior to applying to the program. - 4.
 Achieve a "C" or higher in "all" prerequisite courses applied toward the RC program requirements.
 The prerequisite courses are: EN 101, PS 101, BI 103, BI 104, BI 120, CMSP 105, PE/Health Elective, and a general education Mathematics Elective. - 5.
 Complete Anatomy & Physiology I (BI 103) with a "C" or better prior to applying to the program. - 6.
-Be in good academic standing (no academic alert, no academic probation). - 7.
+Be in good academic standing (see the Academic Standards Policy and Procedures). - 7.
 Have a GPA of at least 2.0. - 8.
-Have all official transcripts from other colleges/universities sent to the Welcome Center by June 1. - 9.
-Apply for admission to FCC.

-10. Meet with the allied health advisor.
+Have all official transcripts from other colleges/universities sent to the Registration and Records by June 1. - 9.
+Apply for admission to FCC. - 10.
+Meet with the allied health advisor.